What are Neighborhood Councils?

 Neighborhood Councils are the closest form of government to the people.
 They give their communities a voice at City Hall on important issues like development, homelessness, and public safety.

 Neighborhood Councils are advisory bodies with annual budgets funded by taxpayer dollars.
 Board members are City officials who are elected by those who live, work, or own property or a business in the community that a Council represents, and they donate their time and service as volunteers.

 The Neighborhood Council system was established in 1999 as a way of ensuring that the City government remains responsive to the different needs and lifestyles of Los Angeles’ rich variety of communities.
 There are currently 99 Neighborhood Councils in Los Angeles, each serving about 40,000 people.

-Gain valuable experience to qualify for other roles – volunteering with your Neighborhood Council can demonstrate your ability to serve in positions of greater responsibility.
-LA City Controller Ron Galperin and District 4 City Councilmember David Ryu both began their political careers on their local Neighborhood Councils.
+- Gain valuable experience to qualify for other roles – volunteering with your Neighborhood Council can demonstrate your ability to serve in positions of greater responsibility.
+LA City Controller Ron Galperin and District 4 City Councilmember Nithya Raman both began their political careers as board or committee members of their local Neighborhood Councils.